-Tangible evidence of performance for information services operating within profitmaking organizations is found in the extent to which they contribute to corporate competitiveness, overall profit growth, sales increase and increased return on investment.
+Tangible evidence of performance for information services operating within profit-making organizations is found in the extent to which they contribute to corporate competitiveness, overall profit growth, sales increase and increased return on investment.
 The measurements of leadership capabilities of the information services manager could include the information service's ability to:

-- Provide an increased level of services to meet customers' needs; - Improve and extend information systems to match the growth in the corporate demand for information; and - Maintain the competitiveness of the organization through either doing more with less, obtaining strategic information or applying innovative uses to existing technology.
+- provide an increased level of services to meet customers' needs; - improve and extend information systems to match the growth in the corporate demand for information; and - maintain the competitiveness of the organization through either doing more with less, obtaining strategic information or applying innovative uses to existing technology.

-In non-profit-making organizations effectiveness is usually based upon comparative measures such as benchmarking, or subjective evaluations.
+In non-profit-making organizations effectiveness is usually based upon comparative measures such as benchmarking, outcomes and outputs, or subjective evaluations.
 Comparative measures are often related to budget expenditures such as cost per unit of output, or on market share ratio such as percentage of senior citizens (clients) who utilize the services of a public library.